 ECR Number Environmental Commitment Record Requirements Description of ADOT Responsibilities HZM-12 The contractor shall develop a hazardous waste management plan for the handling of hazardous materials during construction.
 ADOT to oversee for compliance HZM-13 Use of asbestos-containing materials will be prohibited for construction.
-ADOT to oversee for compliance Visual Resources

-ECR Number Environmental Commitment Record Requirements Description of ADOT Responsibilities VIS-1 During the design phase, ADOT will evaluate: leaving in place rock outcrops-if stable and not a hazard to the traveling public-not interfering with construction or looking out-of-place in the natural landscape using vegetative buffers to screen views both of the road and from the road transplanting saguaro, mature trees, and other cacti likely to survive the transplanting and setting-in period to visually sensitive or critical roadway areas blending retention basins and their landscape treatments into their natural surroundings placing landscape treatment on the periphery of R/W areas at overpass locations as well as at other areas adjacent to residential development clustering or grouping plant material in an informal pattern to break up the linear form of the freeway using strategic gaps in plantings to frame positive views from the road using natural-tone metals with a non-contrasting, non-glare finish for guardrails and handrails using riprap that blends with the surrounding rocks and exposed soil color using bridges and overpass structural systems that help unify a visually complex landscape minimizing structural sizes and/or recessing the face of structural members from the edge of the Roadway to reduce real or apparent breadth of structures ADOT to oversee for compliance
+ADOT to oversee for compliance d to Developer.
+ECR Number Environmental Commitment Record Requirements Description of ADOT Responsibilities VIS-1 During the design phase, ADOT will evaluate: leaving in place rock outcrops-if stable and not a hazard to the traveling public-not interfering with construction or looking out-of-place in the natural landscape using vegetative buffers to screen views both of the road and from the road transplanting saguaro, mature trees, and other cacti likely to survive the transplanting and setting-in period to visually sensitive or critical roadway areas blending retention basins and their landscape treatments into their natural surroundings placing landscape treatment on the periphery of R/W areas at overpass locations as well as at other areas adjacent to residential development clustering or grouping plant material in an informal pattern to break up the linear form of the freeway using strategic gaps in plantings to frame positive views from the road using earth colors for overpasses, retaining and screen walls, and noise barriers using natural-tone metals with a non-contrasting, non-glare finish for guardrails and handrails using riprap that blends with the surrounding rocks and exposed soil color using shotcrete that matches the color and texture of adjacent rocks using bridges and overpass structural systems that help unify a visually complex landscape minimizing structural sizes and/or recessing the face of structural members from the edge of the Roadway to reduce real or apparent breadth of structures ADOT to oversee for compliance